-Talk to your child

-Caution them about responding "in kind."
+- Talk to your child: Caution them about responding "in kind."
 This is not a time for them to lash out or start a cyberwar themselves.
 See if they think they know the identity of the cyberbully or cyberbullies.
 See if this is related to an offline bullying situation, and deal with that quickly.
 And don't confuse the language most kids use online with cyberbullying.
-It may be shocking to us, but unless it is shocking to your child, it's not cyberbullying.

-Ignore it

-A one time, seemingly unthreatening act, like a prank or mild teasing should probably be ignored.
+It may be shocking to us, but unless it is chocking to your child, it's not cyberbullying. - Ignore it: A one time, seemingly unthreatening act, like a prank or mild teasing should probably be ignored.
 (If it's a threat, you must report it.)
-At the same time, you may want to consider using some preventive measures:

-Restrict the people who can send you communications

-Consider restricting all incoming communications to pre-approved senders, such as those on your child's buddy list.
+At the same time, you may want to consider using some preventive measures: - Restrict the people who can send you communications: Consider restricting all incoming communications to pre-approved senders, such as those on your child's buddy list.
 (If the cyberbully is someone on their buddy list, though, this method won't help.
-In that case the cyberbully will have to be removed from the buddy list and/or blocked.)

-Restrict others from being able to add your child to their buddy list

-Cyberbullies track when your child is online by using buddy lists, and similar tracking programs.
+In that case the cyberbully will have to be removed from the buddy list and/or blocked.) - Restrict others from being able to add your child to their buddy list: Cyberbullies track when your child is online by using buddy lists, and similar tracking programs.
 It will let them know when one of their "buddies" is online, when they are inactive and, in some cases, where they are.
 This is like adding a tracking device to your child's online ankle, allowing their cyberbullies to find them more easily and target them more effectively.
-This feature is usually found in the privacy settings or parental controls of a communications program.

-Google your child

-Make sure that the cyberbully isn't posting attacks online.
-When you get an early warning of a cyberbullying campaign, it is essential that you keep an eye on your child's screen name, nick names, full name, address, telephone and cell numbers and Web sites.
+This feature is usually found in the privacy settings or parental controls of a communications program. - Google Your Child: Make sure that the cyberbully isn't posting attacks online.
+When you get an early warning of a cyberbullying campaign, it is essential that you keep an eye on your child's screen name, nick names, full name, address, telephone and cell numbers and websites.
 You can also set up an "alert" on Google to notify you whenever anything about your child is posted online.
-To learn more about "Googling" yourself or your child, read "Google Yourself!"

-Block the sender

-Someone who seems aggressive, or makes you uncomfortable and does not respond to verbal please or formal warnings should be blocked.
+To learn more about "Googling" yourself or your child, read "Google Yourself!" - Block the sender: Someone who seems aggressive, or makes you uncomfortable and does not respond to verbal please or formal warnings should be blocked.
 This way, they will not be able to know when you are online or be able to contact you through instant messaging.

 Even if the communicates are not particularly aggressive or threatening, if they are annoying or, block the sender.
 (Most ISPs and instant messaging programs have a blocking feature to allow you to prevent the sender from getting through.)

-"Warn" the sender

-If the cyberbully uses another screen name to avoid the block , otherwise manages to get through or around the block or communicates through others, "warn" them, or "notify" the ISP.
-(This is usually a button on the IM application.)
+• Warn the sender: If the cyberbully uses another screen name to avoid the block, otherwise manages to get through or around the block or communicates through others, "warn" them, or "notify" the ISP.
 This creates a record of the incident for later review, and if the person is warned enough, they can lose their ISP or instant messenger account.
 (Unfortunately, many cyberbullies use "warning wars" or "notify wars" to harass their victims, by making it appear the victim is really the cyberbully.
 This is a method of cyberbullying by proxy, getting the ISP to be an unwitting accomplice of the cyberbullying.)